-Sanela Kunovac, a 2004 graduate of University of Pennsylvania's College of Arts and Sciences, was hired as the women's tennis coach at Penn in July of 2009 and enters her fifth season running the program in 2013-14.
+Sanela Kunovac, a 2004 graduate of University of Pennsylvania's College of Arts and Sciences, was hired as the women's tennis coach at Penn in July of 2009 and completed her sixth season running the program in 2014-15.

-During each of her first four years at Penn, Kunovac's team has shown marked improvement.
-Last year's highlight, of course, was the doubles play of sophomore Sol Eskenazi and freshman Sonya Latycheva -- the duo won the ITA Northeast Regional title in the fall, earned unanimous first-team All-Ivy recognition in the spring, and played at the NCAA Championships as well as the ITA National Indoors.
+During the 2012-13 season Sol Eskenazi and freshman Sonya Latycheva won the ITA Northeast Regional title in the fall, earned unanimous first-team All-Ivy recognition in the spring, and played at the NCAA Championships as well as the ITA National Indoors.
 Eskenazi was also voted by the coaches as a first-team All-Ivy singles player.

 In 2011-12, for the second straight season, Kunovac coached the Ivy League Rookie of the Year in Eskenazi.
 The Quakers also had two players earn All-Ivy honors in singles and a doubles team earn first-team All-Ivy.